Illinois-IoT/main-project/tutorials/day3/day3.md

 cv2.putText(image, datetime.datetime.now().strftime("%A %d %B %Y %I: %M: %S%p"), (10,image.shape[0]-10), cv2.FONT_HERSHEY_SIMPLEX, 0.35,(0,0,255),1)
 ```

 Here, we use a `maybe_motion_text` variable to store whether there was motion.
-Think about where you need to initalize this variable and when to change it in your code.
+Think about where you need to initialize this variable and when to change it in your code.
 If you need help, look to the full code script below.

 Now, let's open up three windows.